Enzujp/E-commerce-with-Django/README.md

 An E-commerce app.
-A Solo e-commerce project built with Django, using postgresql as database.
+Am e-commerce project built with Django, using postgresql as database.